akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_In_Mission_Manual.md

         [X] Destroy all SAM sites at objective BAF (6/6)

 The target count at the end of each objective line should give you idea of your progress towards completion.
 If you ask for status at the start it can be useful to decide if you want to change your payload to something more suitable.

+With objective progression settings on some objectives may be hidden from you until you have completed a preceding objective.

 #### Taskable